Dorset's diverse countryside and coastline provide excellent activities and opportunities for exploration on foot, horseback or bike.Read more...

 Many of North Dorset’s farms offer true countryside breaks, with good B&B and self-catering accommodation.
 Staying on a working farm can be a great way to get a feel for the area, which was built on the agricultural industry.
 There are also some enticing upmarket country house hotels and plenty of pubs.
 North Dorset receives fewer visitors than the coast and so tends to be less expensive, although Sherborne can be pricey.
 The Blackmore Vale is relatively central for exploring the rest of Dorset, so makes a good base.

 Museum Inn Farnham DT11 8DE; www.museuminn.co.uk.
-In the centre of the village of Farnham in the Cranborne Chase is this highly regarded gastropub with 8 en-suite rooms (either around a courtyard or in the main building) and a self-catering cottage.
-The most elegant and expensive room is known as ‘The General’s’ and has a four-poster bed.
+In the centre of the village of Farnham in the Cranborne Chase is this highly regarded gastropub with 8 en-suite rooms (either around a courtyard or in the main building) and an 8-bedroom thatched self-catering cottage.
+The most elegant and expensive room is known as ‘The General’s’ and has a 4-poster bed.
 The décor throughout evokes a shooting lodge; dogs are welcome in some rooms.

 Glebe Farm Ashmore SP5 5AE; www.glebefarmbandb.co.uk.
 Tucked away in an old farmyard opposite Ashmore pond is this contemporary and architecturally striking farmhouse with 2 en-suite B&B rooms.
 Tessa Millard is a likeable hostess and very knowledgeable on the local area, having lived here for many years.
 The location is peaceful and being in the highest village in Dorset there are expansive views from the rooms and breakfast room.
 The rooms are equipped with super-king beds, TV, fridge and Wi-Fi.
 The Aga-cooked breakfasts use produce from the farm, and Tessa can also provide dinner, including local game in season.
 Tessa is happy to accommodate guests who bring their own horses in summer; she has ridden all her life and can provide guidance on riding in the Cranborne Chase.